 Core courses, departmental electives, and cognates

-Before the end of the junior year, Economics concentrators must complete, on a graded basis, the core courses: Intermediate Microeconomics (ECO 300/310), Intermediate Macroeconomics (ECO 301/311) and Econometrics (ECO 302/312).
-In addition, concentrators must pass, on a graded basis, five other departmental elective courses.
+Economics majors must complete, on a graded basis, the core courses: Intermediate Microeconomics (ECO 300/310), Intermediate Macroeconomics (ECO 301/311), and Econometrics (ECO 302/312) before the end of the junior year.
+In the rare case that an intermediate level core course (ECO 310 or ECO 311) is used to satisfy a departmental entry pre-requisite in lieu of the corresponding introductory level course (ECO 100 or ECO 101), that core course should be completed before the end of the sophomore year with a grade of C or better.
+In addition, majors must pass, on a graded basis, five other departmental elective courses.
 Departmental electives can be any 300-, 400-, or 500-level Economics courses.

 Note: With the exception of courses taken in Spring 2020, all courses and independent work that are undertaken to satisfy an ECO departmental requirement must be completed on a graded basis.

 Economics majors are allowed to count a maximum of two courses from other departments as cognates (i.e. courses that replace one of their five departmental electives) toward their major requirements.
 Some courses are automatically approved as cognates.
 If you would like the department to consider approving a course that is not on the list of pre-approved cognates, please fill out and submit the cognate approval form.

 To see all ECO courses offered this semester, visit the Registrar’s Office.

 Junior and Senior Independent Work